 Trg Republike (Republic Square) at night

-The nightlife of Split is one of the best and made all the better with outdoor dining.
+The nightlife of Split is one of the best and is made all the better with outdoor dining.

 Riva is vibrant, the Peristil relaxed, and the Trg Republike elegant.